jimix/CDTDatastore/doc/coredata.md

     ],

     "properties" : {
-        // The entity that this data propery belongs to "CDTISEntityName": { "$ref": "#/definitions/symbolicName" },
+        // The entity that this data property belongs to "CDTISEntityName": { "$ref": "#/definitions/symbolicName" },

         // URI Generated by Core Data to track this object.
 Should